make4all/notebooka11y/artifact/pipeline/README.md

        - TypeCode
        - DetailCode
        - Selector

      > :warning: The detailed result file can be really large (> 60 GB) and can be time-consuming to construct.
 We share this dataset from our scans for future research efforts.

+   > :heavy_check_mark: For the paper, the execution of the pipeline processes 589746 `pa11y` scan results in 59 chunks and takes **2833.13** seconds (46 minutes) to generate the resulting datasets for further analysis on a 72 core vCPU AWS c5.18xlarge instance.